Djokovic ends year on high with Finals win over Federer

 He has now levelled his head-to-head record (22-22) with Federer for the first time in his career, a day after pulling level with Rafael Nadal (23-23).

-Djokovic is seven short of Federer's record 17 grand slam titles and, if he avoid injuries, it is far from inconceivable that he could threaten that mark in the next few years.
+Djokovic is seven short of Federer's record 17 grand slam titles and, if he avoidd injuries, it is far from inconceivable that he could threaten that mark in the next few years.

 However, world number three Federer warned that emulating 2015 will be a tall order for the Serb.